STORAGE AND PREPARATION

 a layer of fat.
 Also common is potted chicken

 liver; compare pâté.

 this article I have chosen to discuss food dehydration

 There are many different benefits to food dehydration.

-that you can't or don't want to jar.
-Or perhaps you have
+foods that you can't or don't want to jar.
+Or

-lot of space to store foods and is also a worry free way
+to store foods and is also a worry free way to

 Selection and Preparation:

-don't want any that are bruised.
-You want fruits that
+You don't want any that are bruised.
+You want

-serve them.
-For example, you would slice bananas, but
+you would serve them.
+For example, you would slice

 than thicker cut slices.